pandastrike/bayzee/README.md

   ```

 ## Customization
 Although, bayzee's standard processor extracts a predefined set of features from text, it is possible to extend bayzee with a custom 'processor' that extracts custom features specific to the domain.
 Custom processors can be configured in the 'processors' section of the configuration file.
+Any custom processor module should implement the following two functions:

+        annotateDocument(config, document, fields, annotatedDocument), where
+        addFeatures(config, phrase, features, annotatedDocument)

+where:

+        'config' is a dictionary object containing configuration elements
+        'document' is a dictionary object containing data that needs to be annotated
+        'fields' is a list of document fields
+        'annotatedDocument' is a dictionary object containing annotated data
+        'phrase' is the phrase for which features need to be extracted
+        'features' is a dictionary object containing the configured features

+See [pos-processor](./lib/pos-processor.py) for an example processor implementation.

 ## Setup